mosip/inji-verify/README.md

 $ docker-compose up -d # if docker compose is installed as a standalone command.
 $ docker compose up -d # if docker compose is installed as a plugin to docker command
 ```
-Now, access the application at http://localhost:3000.
+The application is now accessible at http://localhost:3000.

 Once the demo is done, cleanup using the following command:
 ```shell